Zora-LM/SGADN-DTA/README.md

 2. run 'run_train.py' to train SGADN and test on the core set.

-If you make use of this code or the GraIL algorithm in your work, please cite the following paper:
+If you make use of this code or the SGADN algorithm in your work, please cite the following paper:

 @article{li2023structure,
   title={Structure-Aware Graph Attention Diffusion Network for Protein--Ligand Binding Affinity Prediction},